Maryland Democratic Rep. Elijah Cummings Dies At 68

 Cummings was among the three Democratic committee chairmen who signed a letter last month that accompanied a congressional subpoena of Secretary of State Mike Pompeo, who has declined to testify in the ongoing impeachment inquiry of the president.

 According to an official biography of Cummings, the Baltimore native attended Howard University, where he obtained a Bachelor's Degree in Political Science and served as student government president.
+He later obtained a law degree from the University of Maryland.

+He served for 13 years in Maryland's House of Delegates before winning his congressional seat in 1996.

 "Congressman Cummings has dedicated his life of service to uplifting and empowering the people he is sworn to represent," his official biography says.